haggertypat/DirectoryBundle/Resources/doc/README.markdown

 The directory uses ``ListingAdmin.datagrid`` for the filters on the frontend.
 Filters with the option ``isAdvanced`` equal to ``true`` will but put into an "advanced search" section.
 Filters with the option 'hideValue' set to true will have their value form input hidden.

 ### Signup Form
-The signup form and handler exists as services, so you can provide your own form and/or handler and override the services.
+The signup form, form type, and handler exists as services, so you can provide your own form, form type, and/or handler and override the services.
 Be sure to override the form template as well.

         <service id="ccetc.directory.form.handler.signup" class="My\AppBundle\Form\Handler\SignupFormHandler" scope="request">
             <argument type="service" id="ccetc.directory.form.signup" />
             <argument type="service" id="request" />
             <argument type="service" id="service_container" />
         </service>

+We've implemented a very simple method for automating fieldset/field groups in the form type.
+Any customized form type must have a ``getFieldsets`` method that returns an array in the format of ``"Fieldset Label" => array("field1", "field2")``.

 ### Custom Pages
 You can use a default controller for your pages using this code in your routes: